AleksaZatezalo/ShadowCoin/README.md

 **Important**: Your 24-word seed phrase is shown only once during wallet creation.
 Write it down and store it securely offline.
 The seed phrase can recover your wallet even if `wallet.dat` is lost or corrupted.

-## Contributing

-This is an educational project.
-Contributions that maintain simplicity while improving correctness are welcome.

 ## License